+a.
+Proper disposal of trash includes placing waste materials in the designated dumpster receptacles provided on site.
+Materials such as oil, batteries (no alkaline), ink jet cartridges, cell phones, paint, etc., are considered household hazardous waste and must be disposed of at the Household Hazardous Waste (HHW) facility at the Trans-Jordan Landfill.

+b.
+During collection hours ensure that tenants and employees do not park vehicles near collection container.

 - a.
-Proper disposal of trash includes placing waste materials in the designated receptacle on site.
-Materials such as oil, batteries (no alkaline), ink jet cartridges, cell phones, paint, etc., are considered household hazardous waste and must be disposed of at the Household Hazardous Waste (HHW) facility at the Trans-Jordan Landfill. - b.
-During collection hours ensure that residents do not park vehicles on the street near collection container.

-- Perform regular inspections of garbage containers for leaks, and have repairs made immediately by responsible party. - b.
-Request/use trash receptacles with lids and without drain holes. - c.
-Do not overfill container so that the lid will not close. - Keep lid on container closed to prevent trash from blowing out or container filling with water.
+Perform regular inspections of dumpster container for leaks, and have repairs made immediately by responsible party. - b.
+Request/use dumpsters with lids and without drain holes. - c.
+Do not overfill container so that the lid will not close. - d.
+Keep lid on container closed to prevent trash from blowing out or container filling with water.

-a.
-Keep areas around garbage container clean of all garbage and debris.
+- a.
+Keep areas around garbage container clean of all garbage and debris. - b.

-- b.
 Have garbage container emptied regularly to keep from overfilling.
 Special caution should be used for all lightweight trash because in the case of strong winds, this lightweight trash may be blown out of the garbage container.
-In this case, clean-up may be needed in roadways and/or yard areas due to wind-blown debris. - Wash out trash receptacles as needed to keep odors from becoming a problem.
+In this case, clean-up may be needed in roadways and/or landscape areas due to wind-blown debris. - Wash out dumpsters as needed to keep odors from becoming a problem.
 Wash water must not enter into any storm drain system.

 a.
-Document completed cleanup activities in "SWMP Inspection Report".
+Document completed cleanup activities in "SMP Inspection Report".

 a.
 Waste management should be ongoing at all times.
-Residents should ensure all waste is disposed of in garbage container and ready for pickup.
+Tenants and employees should ensure all waste is disposed of in dumpster container and ready for pickup.

 - a.
-Inspections should occur once a month. - Inspections should identify any damage to garbage containers, any cracks or holes which may allow waste to leak into roadways.
+Inspections should occur once a month. - b.
+Inspections should identify any damage to garbage containers, any cracks or holes which may allow waste to leak into roadways.
 (Replace container when necessary) - c.
-Inspections should ensure garbage containers are being used properly without overfilling container and lid is closed. - d.
+Inspections should ensure garbage container is being used properly without overfilling container and lid is closed. - d.
 Use inspections to ensure all SOPs are being followed.